therooler/pennylane-qllh/README.md

 Writing your own `RockyModel` means defining a class that inherits from `RockyModel` and overloading the methods defined there.
 If this is done correctly, `RaccoonWrapper` will do the heavy lifting for us.
 Below we will discuss the requirements of a `RockyModel` by looking at the individual methods.
+In the section after that we will look at some example models that make use of this template.
+The [whitepaper](https://github.com/therooler/pennylane-qllh/blob/master/docs/pennylane_qllh.pdf) is a good reference to help understand the design choices made here.

  1.)
 RockyModels inherit from keras Models, so that we have a clear template already for what is required for tensorflow to work.